Bobby Kimmel

 Bobby Kimmel (born September 1, 1940) is an American musician and songwriter who currently performs with the acoustic folk group I Hear Voices.
 He has been recording and performing in concert for over 50 years and was a founding member of the Stone Poneys, along with Linda Ronstadt and Kenny Edwards.

 Kimmel moved to Tucson as a child for his asthmatic condition.
 His father was a studio musician in New York City, and become the principal double bass player in the Tucson Symphony Orchestra.
 He also owned and operated a retail music shop near the university.

 Kimmel's early musical influence was jazz, especially "West Coast" jazz.
 He also listened to the "harder" East Coast jazz.
 His passion for jazz continued all throughout his high school years, and it was not until he discovered the guitar (at age 17) that his musical direction changed.

 He became aware of the folk and blues musicians such as Doc Watson, Lightnin Hopkins, Merle Travis, and Mississippi John Hurt, as well as contemporaries like Dick Rosmini, Steve Mann and Ry Cooder.
 Phonorecords from his father's music store at this time contributed invaluably to his musical education.

 At that point, Kimmel fully turned his attention toward folk music.
 He began playing both bass and guitar in the folk music clubs around Tucson in the early 1960s.
 He started performing with his friend Linda Ronstadt.
 During that period he played bass in a folk group with Linda and her older brother and sister Peter and Suzie.

 Los Angeles years

 In 1963, Kimmel left Tucson for Los Angeles to further his music career.
 Quickly he called Linda to join him there.

-Linda agreed, together they formed The Stone Poneys with the guitarist Kenny Edwards.
+Linda agreed, and together they formed The Stone Poneys with the guitarist Kenny Edwards.
 After a few months of rehearsal (including in the local laundromat which had great acoustics), the trio played an open mike gig at The Troubador in West Los Angeles.
-That one performance resulted in a multi—album contract with Capitol Records.
+That one performance resulted in a multi-album contract with Capitol Records.